Why Warrantees Matter

 “Expensive is doing it yourself and having to pay for it twice” is a common phrase amongst professional remodelers for good reason as remodeling is full of potential pitfalls.
 For example, what if the brand new cabinet panel-clad, built-in refrigerator fails in your just completed kitchen remodel?
-Who covers the cost for removal, disassembly, and reinstallation?
+Who covers the cost of removal, disassembly, and reinstallation?
 With no applicable warrantee, this becomes an added expense for the homeowner who had hoped to economize by purchasing materials and installation services separately.

 Why hire a full-service design firm when doing a kitchen remodel or bath remodel?

 As it relates to warranties and service, here are 5 important reasons to contract and purchase materials from a full-service kitchen and bath remodeler like Drury Design:

 1 – An extended two-year limited warrantee is provided on all workmanship and installations